graygnuorg/pound/README.md

   This type is a special case of the `Type Header`, described below.

-  WARNING: given the constraints of the HTTP protocol it may very well be that the authenticated request will go to a different back-end server than the one originally requesting it.
+  WARNING: given the constraints of the HTTP protocol it may very well be that the authenticated request will go to a different backend server than the one originally requesting it.
 Make sure all your servers support the same authentication scheme!